Hindu Succession Act, 1956 (incl. 2005 Amendment)

 Inheritance Distribution Calculator

-Instantly calculate how property is distributed among legal heirs under Indian intestate succession law.
-Covers male & female succession, ancestral vs self-acquired property, and predeceased branches.
+Instantly calculate how property is distributed among legal heirs if a person dies intestate (without writing a Will).
+Our tool covers male & female succession, ancestral vs self-acquired property, and predeceased branches under standard Indian law interpretation.

 Section 8 Male SuccessionSection 15 Female SuccessionAncestral Property SplitPredeceased Child Branches2005 Amendment Included